-The GLA is redesigned for 2021 and is markedly better than the cramped, stiff-riding original.
+The current GLA is markedly better than the cramped, stiff-riding original.

 Power comes from the same 221-hp turbocharged four-cylinder engine as its GLB sibling, mated to an eight-speed dual-clutch automatic.

 It's a quick car despite some initial hesitation from a rolling stop.

 Front-wheel drive is standard; all-wheel drive is optional.